Georgezogos/HPM-for-multiplayer/README.md

 # HPM for multiplayer
  This is a mod for the game Victoria II, based on HPM

- Just copy the HPM-multi folder and the HPM-multi.mod to the mod folder and you're good to go.
+ Just copy the HPMM folder and the HPMM.mod to the mod folder and you're good to go.

  DISCLAIMER : This mod exists for use in a specific discord server.
 If you were not sent from there then you should probably not download this.